-When Maimonides was a child, in the 1100s AD, he studied Jewish religious law in the Cordoba synagogue.
+When Maimonides was a child, in the 1100s AD, he studied Jewish religious law in the Cordoba synagogue, in Spain.
 When he was a young man, he studied Aristotle and other scientific philosophers at the University of Fez in Morocco.
 Then when he grew up, Maimonides became a famous doctor, and also a famous rabbi.
 How could Maimonides combine these two ways of thinking about the world?
 That’s what he wrote this book about.
 To show his concern with science, Maimonides wrote this book in Arabic, the language of science, rather than in Hebrew, the language of religion.

 Maimonides began by arguing that people should not think of God as being like a man in shape or in appearance.
 Instead, they should think of God as more of an idea, with no specific shape or form.
 Maimonides went over all the places in the Bible where God seems to be shaped like a man.
 He suggested other meanings for those words.